BrandonRomano/packer-plugin-amazon/.web-docs/components/builder/ebs/README.md

   * ec2:DescribeVpcs
   * ec2:DescribeSubnets

+  Additionally, since we filter subnets/AZs by their capability to host an instance of the selected type, you may also want to define the `ec2:DescribeInstanceTypeOfferings` action to the role running the build.
+  Otherwise, Packer will pick the most available subnet in the VPC selected, which may not be able to host the instance type you provided.

 - `availability_zone` (string) - Destination availability zone to launch
   instance in.
 Leave this empty to allow Amazon to auto-assign.